Can I Glaze Air Dry Clay?

 • Next, apply one single coat of homemade glaze.
 This glaze should evenly coat the entirety of the project.
 Do not worry if the glaze starts dripping all over, you can correct it with the help of a brush.

-• Air-dry clay tends to be porous in nature.
+• Air-dry clay tends to be porous.
 So, it will surely get absorbed into the air-dry clay & dry out quickly.

 • Once the initial layer has dried out, you can add in multiple layers till you get the desired effect.
 Make sure you wait for the previous layer to dry out before you add the next one.